Cajun Chicken and Broccoli Pasta

 DIRECTIONS:

 1. Preheat the oven to 375 degrees.
-Put cubed chicken onto a foil/parchment lined baking sheet and cook for about 20 minutes, flipping the chicken halfway through.
-Be aware that time can vary quite a bit from oven to oven.
+Season the chicken with salt and pepper, then put the cubed chicken onto a parchment-lined baking sheet and cook for about 15 minutes.
+Be aware that cooking time can vary quite a bit from oven to oven and based on the size of your chopped chicken.

-2. Meanwhile prepare pasta according to the package directions, adding chopped broccoli to the pot 1 minute before the noodles are done.
+2. Meanwhile, prepare pasta according to the package directions, adding chopped broccoli to the pot 1-2 minutes before the noodles are done.

-4. In a large pot or skillet, melt 2 tbsp butter over medium heat.
-Add garlic clove, cooking for about two minutes.
+4. Melt 2 tbsp butter over medium heat in a large pot or skillet.
+Add garlic cloves and cook for about two minutes.

 7. Gradually add 1 cup of milk, stirring until fully incorporated into the sauce.
-Then stir in the Parmesan cheese, salt, and pepper until cheese is melted and sauce is the desired consistency.
+Then stir in the Parmesan cheese until the cheese is melted and the sauce is the desired consistency.

-8. Add broccoli and hot cooked pasta, stir to combine, and enjoy!
+8. Add cooked broccoli and pasta, stir to combine, and enjoy!

 If this is your recipe, please let me know so I can credit you!
 We’ve literally used this for years, and I have no record of who it belongs too. 😦